31 Oct, 2024 Halloween is more Christian than you’d think

 • This was a pagan religious celebration to welcome the harvest at the end of summer.

-• They could concurrently light bonfires and wear costumes to ward off ghosts.
+• This included lighting bonfires and wearing costumes to ward off ghosts.

 • At times it was a 3 day festival, while at others it might cover the full month of November.

-Winter was the dark part of the year – and also a risky season.
-Living in an agricultural season, and with no welfare state, you needed your crops to last the winter or you starved.
-It was assumed evil spirits came out for winter.
+Winter was the dark part of the year and also a risky season.
+Living in an agricultural season, and with no welfare state, you needed your stored crops to last the winter.
+Food supplies could be damaged, stolen or rot.
+They needed to have appeased the evil spirits who might harm them.
+Hence the sacrifices to appease the gods – including crops, animals and humans.

-But LIGHT then came to their culture, dispelling darkness, superstition and fear.
+But LIGHT then came to their culture, dispelling this darkness, superstition and fear.

 The beginning of Halloween

 The festival therefore lost its meaning – but not its existence.
-Just as the festival of Christmas includes family and gift-giving traditions that non-Christians still follow, so did Samhain!
-Even without a belief in its superstitions, it was a part of the community calendar and cultural practice.
+It’s exactly like how the festival of Christmas continues as a time for families to gather amongst non-Christians in our society.
+Even without a belief in its superstitions, Samhain was a part of the calendar and culture.

 The ‘scary’ dynamic of the festival prior to Halloween revived

-The Puritans who travelled and founded America’s nationhood had no interest in Halloween.
-However, something happened in Ireland that fed a new dynamic within American culture.
+The Puritans who travelled and founded America as a nation had no interest in Halloween.
+However, something happened in Ireland that changed this in America.

-By early 20th Century Halloween was a feature of American culture – endorsed and promoted principally by the businesses who created the myriad of costumes and other extras involved, turning it into one of the most profitable holidays on the calendar.
+By early 20th Century, Halloween was a feature of American culture – endorsed and promoted principally by the businesses who created the myriad of costumes and other extras involved.
+It has become one of the most profitable holidays on the calendar.

-Here in NZ, Halloween has had nothing to do with us – other than as ‘All Saints Day’ for the denominations who have marked that date on their calendars.
+Here in NZ, Halloween has had nothing to do with us – other than as ‘All Saints Day’ for traditional denominations who celebrated the occasion.

 But then our businesses realised that it could be turned into an opportunity.
 Halloween has been promoted primarily due to commercial interests.
 There is no governmental purpose in it.
-There is no cultural or religious reason to promote it.
-It’s about money.
+There is no cultural or religious purpose.
+It’s about money!

 The challenge is that cultural perspectives are shaped by what people see and hear.
 With only about 10 years of commercial promotion, the ‘spooky’ side of Halloween is already taking root as a cultural phenomenon.